wp-plugins/virtual-brick-social-bar-side-widget/readme.txt

 Tags: facebook, twitter, google +1, pinterest, social, share, like Requires at least: 3.0
 Tested up to: 4.1
-Stable tag: 1.2.1
+Stable tag: 1.2.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-A Social Bar with Your Favorite Social Share Buttons
+Easy To Use Social Bar with Your Favorite Social Share Buttons

 * Facebook Like + Share
 * Twitter